Staff in Our Class:

 For the first time, year 6 will be studying World War 2 – a topic all year 6 staff cannot wait to teach.
 This will help the children extend their chronological knowledge beyond 1066 through studying one of the most significant periods in British history.
 We will start this topic right away during Movie week as we complete work around the emotionally moving ‘Boy in the Striped Pyjamas’.

-This can difficult subject to study for some as the children will learn about the Holocaust - we will ensure we do so in a sensitive way.
+This can be a difficult subject to study for some as the children will learn about the Holocaust - we will ensure we do so in a sensitive way.

 How is Progress Measured in Year Six?